BenHaddley/Schedule-Display-Manager/README.md

 Real-time updates to the slideshow.
 Use Cases
 Military Training Facilities:
 Ideal for displaying and managing training schedules in a military context.

 Conference Rooms:
 Useful in corporate or educational settings where schedules need to be frequently updated and displayed.

 Getting Started
 Prerequisites
-Ensure you have Python installed on your system.
+Python 3.x
-Install any required libraries specified in requirements.txt.
+Required libraries as specified in requirements.txt Installation
-Installation
 Clone the repository:

 bash
 Copy code
 git clone https://github.com/yourusername/schedule-display-manager.git
-Navigate to the project directory: bash
+Navigate to the project directory:

+bash
 Copy code
 cd schedule-display-manager
 Run the setup script:

 bash
 Copy code
 setup_slides.bat